pymc-devs/pytensor/doc/tutorial/aliasing.rst

-When ``borrow=False`` is passed to ``get_value``, it means that the return value may not be aliased to any part of Pytensor's internal memory.
+When ``borrow=False`` is passed to ``get_value``, it means that the return value may not be aliased to any part of PyTensor's internal memory.
-When ``borrow=True`` is passed to ``get_value``, it means that the return value might be aliased to some of Pytensor's internal memory.
+When ``borrow=True`` is passed to ``get_value``, it means that the return value might be aliased to some of PyTensor's internal memory.
 But both of these calls might create copies of the internal memory.

 The reason that ``borrow=True`` might still make a copy is that the internal representation of a ``shared`` variable might not be what you expect.
 When you create a ``shared`` variable by passing a NumPy array for example, then ``get_value()`` must return a NumPy array too.
-That's how Pytensor can make the GPU use transparent.
+That's how PyTensor can make the GPU use transparent.
 But when you are using a GPU (or in the future perhaps a remote machine), then the numpy.ndarray is not the internal representation of your data.
-If you really want Pytensor to return its internal representation and never copy it then you should use the ``return_internal_type=True`` argument to ``get_value``.
+If you really want PyTensor to return its internal representation and never copy it then you should use the ``return_internal_type=True`` argument to ``get_value``.
 It will never cast the internal object (always return in constant time), but might return various datatypes depending on contextual